tbreuss/zack/website/routes/doc.md

 composer require tebe/zack:dev-develop
 ~~~

-In your `myproject` folder create the following folders and files:
+In your `myproject` folder add the following folders and files:

 ~~~text
 myproject/